Chart Color Schemes

 Rosebery - Bellamack hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Rosebery-Bellamack's median age is 30 years, which is lower than Greater Darwin's average of 34 and Australia's national average of 38.
 Compared to Greater Darwin, Rosebery-Bellamack has a higher proportion of residents aged 5-14 (16.7%) but fewer residents aged 55-64 (7.3%).
-As per the 2021 Census, the population aged 65-74 grew from 3.6% to 4.5%.
-Conversely, the proportion of residents aged 5-14 decreased from 17.9% to 16.7%.
-By 2041, population forecasts indicate significant demographic changes in Rosebery-Bellamack.
-Notably, the 45-54 age group is projected to grow by 30%, adding 253 people and reaching a total of 1,084 from 830.
-The 0-4 age group is expected to grow at a more modest rate of 4%, with an increase of only 25 residents.
+According to the 2021 Census, the population aged 65-74 has increased from 3.6% to 4.5%.
+Conversely, the proportion of residents aged 5-14 has decreased from 17.9% to 16.7%.
+By 2041, population forecasts indicate significant demographic changes for Rosebery-Bellamack.
+Notably, the 45-54 age group is expected to grow by 30%, adding 253 people and reaching a total of 1,084 from 830.
+The 0-4 age group is projected to grow at a more modest rate of 4%, with an increase of just 25 residents.